Easily confused with : Over 400 other species of Holly, the majority external to the UK.

 Distinguishing Feature : The heavily cusped dark green leaves with sharp prickly spines on the edges generally pointing radially away from the centre of the leaf.
 The cusped nature of the edges are caused by differential growth in the leaves: that nearer the edges grows more than that nearer the centre, causing the edges to warp.

-The spines on the leaves of holly are fewer the higher up the tree the leaves are, because there is no need to defend those leaves against herbivores which cannot reach them.
-ThEre are not many lose giraffes in the UK.
+The shape of Holly leaves varies from tree to tree and from place to place.
+The spines on the leaves of holly are fewer the higher up the tree the leaves are, because there is no need to defend those leaves with spines against herbivores which cannot reach them.
+There are not many lose giraffes in the UK.
 This characteristic was taken advantage of by horticulturalists to breed Holly trees lacking leaf-spines, such as in Highclere Holly shown above.

 No relation to : Sea-Holly [a plant with similar name with similarly cusped and prickly leaves, but which are a totally different colour]

 Holly is dioecious, meaning there are both both male and female plants, the male plants bearing male flowers, the female plants female flowers.
 The flowers are white with four petals.
 Only female plants produce berries, which must account for the high proportion of Holly trees/shrubs with no berries whatsoever.